-For additional information regarding this summary, please contact LearningRx Vice President of Research & Development Tanya Mitchell at 719.264.8808 or [email protected]
+For additional information regarding this summary, please contact [email protected]

 In May 2016, LearningRx Franchise Corporation (“LearningRx”) settled an advertising investigation by the Federal Trade Commission (FTC), as part of an ongoing review by the FTC of marketing practices within the exciting, innovative, and highly promising new field of cognitive (“brain”) training.
 The FTC inquiry was the first and only time in the 15-year history of LearningRx that its business practices had been questioned by any regulatory agency, federal, state, or local.

 LearningRx vigorously disputed the FTC’s allegations that claims for its pioneering methods of personalized, intensive, one-on-one brain training lacked adequate scientific support.
-LearningRx has completed Randomized Controlled Trials (RCTs) on cognitive skills and IQ, (see pgs 35 and 37 of the Client Outcomes and Research Results booklet), as well as several quasi-experimental controlled studies and numerous observational studies using pre- and post-standardized assessments from thousands of clients.
+LearningRx has completed Randomized Controlled Trials (RCTs) on cognitive skills and IQ, (see pages 17-20 of the 2019 Research Results and Client Outcomes booklet), as well as several quasi-experimental controlled studies and numerous observational studies using pre- and post-standardized assessments from thousands of clients.
 This large body of clinical data demonstrates that LearningRx brain training programs increase cognitive skills (including clients with diagnoses), IQ scores, reading skills, and standardized reading and math test scores for their clients regardless of previous diagnosis.

 Nevertheless, while their studies show that their advertising claims satisfy the FTC’s traditional substantiation standard of “competent and reliable scientific evidence,” LearningRx made the pragmatic decision to settle its differences with the FTC, without any admission of liability or wrongdoing.
 After weighing the costs of time and energy to continue to defend their claims, they chose instead to focus their attention on conducting new research and studies, including several randomized control trials that are underway with major universities and independent researchers.
 LearningRx is highly confident that its future advertising will meet all legal standards of truthfulness, as it has in the past.